 RIKEN Brain Science Institute, Japan

 Bio: Tomasz M. RUTKOWSKI received his M.Sc. in Electronics and Ph.D. in Telecommunications and Acoustics from Wroclaw University of Technology, Poland, in 1994 and 2002, respectively.
-He received a postdoctoral training at the Multimedia Laboratory, Kyoto University, and in 2005-2010 he worked as a research scientist at RIKEN Brain Science Institute, Japan.
-Currently he serves as an assistant professor at the University of Tsukuba and as a visiting scientist at RIKEN Brain Science Institute.
-Professor Rutkowski’s research interests include computational neuroscience, especially brain-computer interfacing technologies, computational modeling of brain processes, neurobiological signal and information processing, multimedia interfaces and interactive technology design.
+He received a postdoctoral training at the Multimedia Laboratory, Kyoto University, and in 2005-2011 he worked as a research scientist at RIKEN Brain Science Institute, Japan.
+2011-2016 he served as an assistant professor at the University of Tsukuba and as a visiting scientist at RIKEN Brain Science Institute.
+Currently he is a research fellow at The University of Tokyo, a visiting professor at Saitama Institute of Technology and a visiting researcher at RIKEN Brain Science Institute.
+He also serves as a scientific adviser to two startups in Tokyo.
+Dr Rutkowski’s research interests include computational neuroscience, especially brain-computer interfacing technologies, computational modeling of brain processes, neurobiological signal and information processing, multimedia interfaces and interactive technology design.
 He received The Annual BCI Research Award 2014 for the best brain-computer interface project.
 He is a senior member of IEEE, a member of the Society for Neuroscience, and the Asia-Pacific Signal and Information Processing Association (APSIPA) where he serves as BioSiPS Technical Committee Chairman.
 He is a member of the Editorial Board of Frontiers in Fractal Physiology and serves as a reviewer for “IEEE TNNLS, IEEE TSMC – Part B, Cognitive Neurodynamics, and the Journal of Neural Engineering, PLOS One, Nature Scientific Reports, etc.

 Dr. Gene CHEUNG